-• Newly floated companies that do not have access to sources such as equity capital and/or other related instruments.

-• Firms, manufacturing products or services that have vast growth potential.

-• Firms with above average profitability. • Novel products that are in the early stages of their life cycle.

-• Projects involving above-average risk.

-• Turnaround of companies Venture Capital derives its value from the brand equity, professional image, constructive criticism, domain knowledge, industry contacts; they bring to table at a significantly lower management agency cost.
+- Newly floated companies that do not have access to sources such as equity capital and/or other related instruments. - Firms, manufacturing products or services that have vast growth potential. - Firms with above average profitability.
+Novel products that are in the early stages of their life cycle. - Projects involving above-average risk. - Turnaround of companies Venture Capital derives its value from the brand equity, professional image, constructive criticism, domain knowledge, industry contacts; they bring to table at a significantly lower management agency cost.

-A Venture Capital Fund (VCF) strives to provide entrepreneurs with the support they need to create up-scalable business with sustainable growth, while providing their contributors with outstanding returns on investment, for the higher risks they assume.
-The three primary characteristics of venture capital funds which make them eminently suitable as a source of risk finance are: That it is equity or quasi equity investment.
+A Venture Capital Fund (VCF) strives to provide entrepreneurs with the support they need to create upscalable business with sustainable growth, while providing their contributors with outstanding returns on investment, for the higher risks they assume.
+The three primary characteristics of venture capital funds which make them eminently suitable as a source of risk finance are: That it is equity or quasi equity investment It is long term investment and It is an active form of investment.